The polynomiality of the Poisson center and semi-center of a Lie algebra and Dixmier's fourth problem

 Theorem 45 cannot be extended to the solvable case as there exists a solvable Lie algebra of index two which is not coregular (Example 23.).\\ \ \\ {\bf Theorem 52.} Let $\mathfrak{g}$ be a quadratic Lie algebra.
-Then $\mathfrak{g}$ is coregular if one of the following conditions is satisfied: \begin{itemize} \item[(i)] $[\mathfrak{g},\mathfrak{g}]\neq \mathfrak{g}$ and $i(\mathfrak{g}) = 2$ \item[(ii)] $\mathfrak{g}$ is nilpotent and $i(\mathfrak{g}) = 3$ \end{itemize} \ \\ In section 5 we restrict ourselves to the nonsolvable case, where we verify, case by case, that any nonsolvable Lie algebra of dimension at most eight satisfies the two problems we raised in the beginning (Theorem 53).\\ However, in dimension nine, we exhibit a nonsolvable Lie algebra which is not coregular (Example 59).\\ \ \\ Section 6 is devoted to Dixmier's fourth problem.\\ We list some important classes where this question is known to have a positive answer and we prove that it is also the case for all Lie algebras of dimension at most 8 (Proposition 63).
+Then $\mathfrak{g}$ is coregular if one of the following conditions is satisfied: \begin{itemize} \item[(i)] $[\mathfrak{g},\mathfrak{g}]\neq \mathfrak{g}$ and $i(\mathfrak{g}) = 2$ \item[(ii)] $\mathfrak{g}$ is nilpotent and $i(\mathfrak{g}) = 3$ \end{itemize} \ \\ In section 5 we verify, case by case, that any nonsolvable, indecomposable Lie algebra of dimension at most eight satisfies the two problems we raised in the beginning (Theorem 53).\\ However, in dimension nine, we exhibit a counterexample (Example 59).\\ \ \\ Section 6 is devoted to Dixmier's fourth problem.\\ We list some important classes where this question is known to have a positive answer and we prove that it is also the case for all Lie algebras of dimension at most 8 (Proposition 63).
 The following is the main result of this section:\\ \ \\ {\bf Theorem 66.} Let $\mathfrak{g}$ be an algebraic Lie algebra for which the field $Z(D(\mathfrak{g}_\Lambda))$ is freely generated by semi-invariants $u_1,\ldots, u_s$ of $U(\mathfrak{g})$.
 Then $Z(D(\mathfrak{g}))$ is rational over $k$.\\ \ \\ As an application we obtain a result by Panyushev [Pa1], namely $Z(D(\mathfrak{g}))$ is rational over $k$ if $\mathfrak{g}$ is any biparabolic subalgebra of a simple Lie algebra of type $A$ or $C$ (Corollary 67).\\ \ \\ Some of the results of [AOV2] are used in section 5.
 Therefore we briefly discuss the well known Gelfand-Kirillov conjecture.
 This is a much stronger statement than Dixmier's fourth problem (see also Example 60 and Proposition 62).
 In the Appendix we correct the proof of an example from [GK] showing the existence of nonalgebraic Lie algebras satisfying the Gelfand-Kirillov conjecture (Example 71).\\ \ \\ {\bf 2.
 Preliminaries}\\ {\bf 2.1 $i(\mathfrak{g})$, the index of $\mathfrak{g}$}\\ Let $k$ be an algebraically closed field of characteristic zero and let $\mathfrak{g}$ be a Lie algebra over $k$ with basis $x_1, \ldots, x_n$.
 For each $\xi \in \mathfrak{g}^\ast$ we consider its stabilizer

 The minimal value of $\dim \mathfrak{g}(\xi)$ is called the index of $\mathfrak{g}$ and is denoted by $i(\mathfrak{g})$ [D6, 1.11.6; TY, 19.7.3].
 Put $c(\mathfrak{g}) = (\dim \mathfrak{g} + i(\mathfrak{g}))/2$.
 This integer will play an important role throughout this paper.
 An element $\xi \in \mathfrak{g}^\ast$ is called regular if $\dim \mathfrak{g}(\xi) = i(\mathfrak{g})$.
 The set $\mathfrak{g}^\ast_{\reg}$ of all regular elements of $\mathfrak{g}^\ast$ is an open dense subset of $\mathfrak{g}^\ast$.\\ We put $\mathfrak{g}^\ast_{\sing} = \mathfrak{g}^\ast \backslash \mathfrak{g}^\ast_{\reg}$.
 Clearly, $\codim\ \mathfrak{g}^\ast_{\sing} \geq 1$.
 Following [JS] we call $\mathfrak{g}$ singular if equality holds and nonsingular otherwise.
 For instance, any semi-simple Lie algebra $\mathfrak{g}$ is nonsingular since $\codim\ \mathfrak{g}^\ast_{\sing} = 3$.
 We recall from [D6, 1.14.13] that